crobbo/crobbo/README.md

 The standout highlight has been coding Ruby Command Line Chess.
 A real test that combined many different aspects of the Ruby course in to a final project.

-My aim is to work with a team and build something cool 😎

 *UPDATE 2021* - Started a new role as a software developer!
 Working with ASP.NET, C#, SQL, Vue.js, and more..

 I'd love to hear from you - christian@christianrobinson.dev